romoloman/TelemetryDashboard/README.md

 ## Software Requirements

 * Arduino IDE (or another development environment for ESP32).
-* Necessary libraries for display management (e.g., TFT_eSPI and LVGL 9.2)
+* Necessary libraries for display management (e.g., ArduinoJson (7+), TFT_eSPI and LVGL 9.2)
-* Necessary libraries for telemetry (have a look to https://github.com/romoloman/FrSkySportTelemetry )
+* Necessary library for telemetry (have a look to https://github.com/romoloman/FrSkySportTelemetry )
 * EEZ Studio to customize the interface

 ## Installation and Setup